ksinkar/ksinkar.github.io/README.md

 + Designed and helped build a greenfield multi-tenant program with µ-services architecture

+###### GPSAY
++ Setup an ETL workflow using AWS Glue to reduce report generation time from more than 8 hours to less than 2 minutes
++ Fully managed Infrastructure as Code using AWS CDK

 ###### Elsa2Go
 + Replaced a legacy desktop dealer-facing application to a µ-services arch(Springboot) and Hybrid/PWA (Ionic) continuously integrated